Bachelorette Parties: F*cking Awesome, But Expensive. Let’s Talk About It.

 Unless you comfortably reside in the upper crust and only rub elbows with ladies of the same, consider that it is statistically likely that someone in your group of friends is struggling financially.

-What is one to do?
-I wish that I could give you a one-shot solution, but frankly, there’s isn’t one.
 All friendships are different and because money is such a sensitive topic, there’s no way I can tell you the proper thing to do in every scenario.
 My biggest piece of advice?
 Don’t assume that you understand how well anyone is doing financially.
 Often, you cannot tell from appearances.
 Personally, I would check in with my friends, taking extra care to be both kind and private.
 You might be surprised where an open-ended, non-judgmental question about money can lead.
-(Side bonus: A conversation like this can help reveal new ways to be a more supportive friend.)
+(Side bonus: A conversation like this will reveal new ways to be a more supportive friend.)

 Maybe you decide to do an “in town” bachelorette party so that you can include everyone while causing minimum financial stress.
 I know that this is not a very popular option, and I understand this!
 No one wants to stick around, your party guests included!
 But for some brides, when weighing inclusion and affordability in the destination decision, a local affair makes the most sense.